 We often talk about techniques and tools that help developers write high-quality Ansible content (modules and plugins).
-Of course, having high-quality Ansible collections is a prerequisite for creating robust automation workflows, but Ansible playbook authors still need to use that content appropriately.
+Of course, having high-quality Ansible collections is a prerequisite for creating robust automation workflows, but Ansible Playbook authors still need to use that content appropriately.
 And this is the topic we will talk about today.

-In the first part of the post, we will look into what properties make the Ansible playbook reliable and what benefits those properties bring to the Ansible users.
-We will dedicate the second part of the post to finding concrete solutions for problems Ansible playbook authors often stumble upon while automating processes.
+In the first part of the post, we will look into what properties make the Ansible Playbook reliable and what benefits those properties bring to the Ansible users.
+We will dedicate the second part of the post to finding concrete solutions for problems Ansible Playbook authors often stumble upon while automating processes.

 Why bother with established good practices?

-When we write an Ansible playbook or role, we usually do it because we want to automate tedious manual tasks.
-But if the Ansible playbook that implements task steps is not reliable, we gained nothing.
+When we write an Ansible Playbook or role, we usually do it because we want to automate tedious manual tasks.
+But if the Ansible Playbook that implements task steps is not reliable, we gained nothing.
 Before, we had to perform error-prone steps manually, and now we have to overview Ansible executions.
 And yes, watching Ansible logs is great fun during the honeymoon phase, but it gets tedious real quick ;)

 Luckily, things do not have to be this way.
-With a little bit of discipline, everyone can write reliable Ansible playbooks that will gracefully handle errors and offer an easy way of recovering after an error occurs.
+With a little bit of discipline, everyone can write reliable Ansible Playbooks that will gracefully handle errors and offer an easy way of recovering after an error occurs.

-Do note that this does not mean we have to add a large amount of error checking to our Ansible playbooks.
+Do note that this does not mean we have to add a large amount of error checking to our Ansible Playbooks.
 Error checking can be helpful sometimes, but in most cases, we do not need it.
 It is often much easier to let the error bubble up and stop the Ansible execution.
-Once we diagnose the culprit, we can rerun our Ansible playbook and call it a day.
+Once we diagnose the culprit, we can rerun our Ansible Playbook and call it a day.

-Now that we know why we should care about the reliability of our Ansible playbooks, we can start looking at some general guidelines that will improve the quality of our automation.
+Now that we know why we should care about the reliability of our Ansible Playbooks, we can start looking at some general guidelines that will improve the quality of our automation.

-Enforcing the desired state
+Enforce the desired state

-Enforcing the desired state is the thing that will have the most significant impact on the robustness of our Ansible playbooks.
-What it means is that we can run our Ansible playbooks two times in a row, and the second run will not break anything.
+Enforcing the desired state is the thing that will have the most significant impact on the robustness of our Ansible Playbooks.
+What it means is that we can run our Ansible Playbooks two times in a row, and the second run will not break anything.

 If you think, “Ugh, that is probably too hard for me,” we have some great news.
-Writing Ansible playbooks that enforce the desired state is more effortless compared to their actions-executing counterparts.
+Writing Ansible Playbooks that enforce the desired state is more effortless compared to their actions-executing counterparts.
 Why?
 Because we can test our playbook after each new task addition by rerunning it.

 It is also easy to spot when we start to deviate from this best practice.
 If we find ourselves commenting out previously written tasks before rerunning Ansible, we are probably doing something wrong.

-Most of the time, we do not have to do anything special when writing Ansible playbooks because most Ansible modules enforce state by default.
+Most of the time, we do not have to do anything special when writing Ansible Playbooks because most Ansible modules enforce state by default.
 But there exists one family of Ansible modules that we have to use with a bit more care: command executors.

 Let us assume that we need to run a database initialization command after we install the database.
 Our first attempt will probably look something like this: